-In each of Ukraine, Moldova and Belarus we suggest a survey with sufficient interviews to produce a nationally representative survey of adults (18+).
-To ensure that in depth analysis can be done among those who speak Russian "in a home setting" a 'boost' sample of Russian Speakers will also be conducted.
-As the desired outcomes of the research concern predominantly Russian speaking households, we suggest a stratification of the sample between Russian and local-language interviews in each country, so that attitudes among Russian speakers can be effectively compared with a control group of the wider population.
-When the survey is complete, weights can be used to enable the sample to be analysed as a nationally representative dataset if required.
-Our suggested base sizes for each country are as follows, however these can be adjusted to meet the needs of the FCO:
+In Estonia, Latvia and Lithuania we suggest a survey with sufficient interviews to produce a nationally representative survey of adults (18+), with a 'boost' sample to ensure that in depth analysis can be done among those who speak Russian "in a home setting".
+As the desired outcomes of the research concern predominantly Russian speaking households, we suggest a stratification of the sample between Russian and local-language interviews in each country.
+When the survey is complete, weights can be used to ensure that the sample can be analysed as a nationally representative dataset if required.
+Our suggested base sizes for each country are as follows, however these can be adjusted to meet the FCO's needs as required: